 A week ago I woke up to a windstorm which set upon the bay, turning my sailboat's berth into something like a giant front-loading washing machine.
 As I too often do when I am awakened before I should be, I checked my email - usually the endless roundelay of emails from Banana Republic for "date night outfits" can put me back into a deep sleep, or a least a catatonic state.

-But this early a.m. was different: Upon opening my email, I found a curious missive from one H.D.
-Miller, of the faraway Southern State of Tennessee.
-It was a remarkable message, and in my sleep-addled state, it almost seemed that the information he provided, in fact the email itself, must have been delivered by the winds, as in some Homeric epic.
+But this early a.m. was different: There in my email was a curious and detailed missive from one H.D.
+Miller.
+In my sleep-addled state, it almost seemed that the blast of information he provided, in fact the email itself, must have been delivered by the winds, as in some Homeric epic.

 H.D.
-Miller, the curious-missive-sender, is a professor in Tennessee, a place I have only heard about but never seen.
-He wrote a fascinating email, and an even more interesting piece fleshing out my partial answer to the question of why there was no poultry business in San Francisco during the Gold Rush or the decades that followed.
+Miller, the curious-missive-sender, is a professor in Tennessee.
+He wrote a fascinating email, and included a link to an even more interesting article he wrote fleshing out my partial answer to the question of why there was no poultry business in San Francisco during the Gold Rush or the two decades that followed.

 I could hardly do his incredibly funny and entertaining post justice in describing it (you can't possibly do justice to a man who refers to the failure of so many failed 19th-century California chicken start-ups as "Ozymandian ruins"), so I ask that you read it via the link below.
 I am quite honored to be included in reference to his inquiry.

 What I liked even more about his email, was that it included some additional information about that greater mystery: Charles Melville Scammon and his conversion from hunter to conservationist.
 I hope that I will not offend Professor Miller in quoting from his very engaging email: